Trademark Infringement - Meaning, Types and Penalties

 Fees for Trademark Infringement

-Trademark infringement fees can vary depending on the jurisdiction, how serious the infringement is, and whether the dispute is resolved through a settlement or a court case.
-Higher penalties apply for serious violations, and litigation costs more than settlements.
-Additionally, a professional fee is charged starting from ₹5,000, depending on the complexity of the case and legal representation.
+Trademark infringement fees in India depend on the jurisdiction, severity of the violation, and whether the dispute is resolved through a settlement or court case.
+Serious infringements attract higher penalties and legal expenses.
+Typically, professional fees start from ₹4,999, depending on the complexity of the case and the required legal representation.

 Get Expert Consultation